-- (b) To ensure that Thomas S. Class members are appropriately served, no State funds shall be expended on placement and services for Thomas S. Class members except: - (1) Funds specifically appropriated by the General Assembly for the placement and services of Thomas S. Class members; and - (2) Funds for placement and services for which Thomas S. Class members are otherwise eligible. - (c) The Department of Human Resources shall continue to implement a prospective unit cost reimbursement system and shall ensure that unit cost rates reflect reasonable costs by conducting cost center service type rate comparisons and cost center line item budget reviews as may be necessary. - (d) Reporting requirements.
+- To ensure that Thomas S. Class members are appropriately served, no State funds shall be expended on placement and services for Thomas S. Class members except: - Funds specifically appropriated by the General Assembly for the (1) placement and services of Thomas S. Class members; and - (2) Funds for placement and services for which Thomas S. Class members are otherwise eligible. - The Department of Human Resources shall continue to implement a prospective unit cost reimbursement system and shall ensure that unit cost rates reflect reasonable costs by conducting cost center service type rate comparisons and cost center line item budget reviews as may be necessary. - Reporting requirements.
 The Department of Human Resources shall submit by April 1 of each fiscal year a report to the General Assembly on the progress achieved in serving members and prospective members of the Thomas S. Class.
-The report shall include the following: - (1) The number of Thomas S. clients confirmed as Class members; - (2) The number of prospective Class members evaluated; - (3) The number of prospective Class members awaiting evaluation; - (4) The number of Class members or prospective Class members added in the preceding 12 months due to their admission to a State psychiatric hospital;

-- (5) A description of the types of treatment services provided to Class members; and - (6) An analysis of the use of funds appropriated for the Class. - (e) Notwithstanding any other provision of law, if the Department of Human Resources determines that a local program is not providing minimally adequate services to members of the Class identified in Thomas S., et al. v.
+The report shall include the following: - (1) The number of Thomas S. clients confirmed as Class members; - (2) The number of prospective Class members evaluated: - (3) The number of prospective Class members awaiting evaluation; - The number of Class members or prospective Class members added in (4) the preceding 12 months due to their admission to a State psychiatric hospital; - A description of the types of treatment services provided to Class (5) members; and - An analysis of the use of funds appropriated for the Class.
+(6) - (e) Notwithstanding any other provision of law, if the Department of Human Resources determines that a local program is not providing minimally adequate services to members of the Class identified in Thomas S., et al. v.
 Britt, formerly Thomas S., et al. v.
-Flaherty, or does not show a willingness to do so, the Department may ensure the provision of these services through contracts with public or private agencies or by direct operation by the Department of these programs.
+Flaherty, or does not show a willingness to do so, the Department may ensure the provision of these services through contracts with public or private agencies or by direct operation by the Department of these programs. - Sec.
+23.21A.
+With the approval of the Office of State Budget and Management, the Department of Human Resources may use funds appropriated in this act for across-the-board salary increases and performance pay to offset similar increases in the costs of contracting with private and independent universities for the provision of physician services to clients in facilities operated by the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services.
+This offsetting shall be done in the same manner as is currently done with constituent institutions of The University of North Carolina.